-11.4 Mortgage Subsidy Assistance
+9.3 Mortgage Subsidy Assistance

-The Program will provide direct financial assistance to subsidize the interest rate and mortgage principal amount for both LMI and UN homebuyers.
+The Program will provide direct financial assistance to subsidize the interest rate and mortgage principal amount for LMI and UN homebuyers.

-This subsidy makes homeownership more affordable and reduces the risk of foreclosure by lowering the interest rate and monthly payment, and, in the case of conventional loans, eliminating the requirement for mortgage insurance.
-Further, this subsidy lessens the barrier to accessing homeownership for UN homebuyers by lowering their closing costs.
-The PRHFA Underwriter will assess the Borrower's ability to pay the monthly mortgage carrying costs and the long-term financial viability of the purchase.
-The Underwriter will evaluate the Borrower's back-end ratio and will calculate the subsidy amount required to lower it as close to thirty-six percent (36%).
+This subsidy makes homeownership more affordable and reduces the risk of foreclosure by lowering the interest rate and monthly payment.
+In the case of conventional loans, eliminating the requirement for mortgage insurance.
+Further, this subsidy lessens costs barriers for LMI and UN homebuyers by lowering closing costs for homeownership.

+The Program must provide the Applicant with limited income with the necessary funding level and cost reasonableness to facilitate homeownership.
+Therefore, the PRHFA Underwriter will assess the Borrower's ability to pay the monthly mortgage carrying costs and the long-term financial viability of the purchase.
+The Underwriter will calculate the subsidy amount necessary to lower the Borrower's front-end ratio as close to twenty (20%) or the Borrower's back-end ratio to thirty-six (36%); whichever is most beneficial for sustaining homeownership.
+Applicants may not incur additional debt that increases their urgent need to receive additional financial assistance from the Program during the application process.

-11.5 Closing Costs
+9.4 Closing Costs